|Discovered by||Neon was discovered by Sir William Ramsay and Morris Travers|

-- The reddish-orange colored neon lights are used in making advertising signs.
-It’s also utilized in these types of lights generally when many other gasses are needed to generate lights of different colors.
+- The reddish-orange coloured neon lights are used in making advertising signs.
+It’s also utilized in these types of lights generally when many other gasses are needed to generate lights of different colours.

 - Other uses of neon include lightning arrestors, high-voltage indicators, television tubes and meter tubes.